camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 ## Excluding a Plugin Feature

-In this example we deactivate the cancel action in the cockpit process instance view and disable the job retry action button:
+In this example we deactivate the cancel action in the Cockpit process instance view and disable the job retry action button:

 ```html
 <base href="/"